Nikon D800 vs Sony A6300

 Studio photographers will appreciate that the Nikon D800 (unlike the A6300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D800 and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the D800 and the A6300 have been discontinued, but can regularly be found used on ebay.
 The D800 was replaced by the Nikon D810, while the A6300 was followed by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D800 and A6300 can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Sony A6300 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D800 and the Sony A6300?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.